RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 - send_points_ros

-  True -- The lidar pointcloud will be sent to ROS. e.g., When you connect a lidar and want to see pointcloud on ROS-Rviz, you can the *msg_source =1* and set *send_points_ros = true*.
+  True -- The lidar pointcloud will be sent to ROS. e.g. When you connect a lidar and want to see pointcloud on ROS-Rviz, you can the *msg_source =1* and set *send_points_ros = true*.

   False -- Do nothing.